 What to see in Basse-Casamance

 For a perfect combination of beach relaxation and cultural exploration, I recommend splitting your stay between the North and South of Basse-Casamance.
 You can spend three days near Diembéring and another three days in Cap Skirring.
-This way, you'll have ample time to discover the region's stunning natural scenery, visit traditional towns, and unwind on the beach.
+This way, you'll have ample time to discover the region's stunning natural scenery, visit traditional towns, and unwind at the beach.

 What to do in Basse-Casamance - northern part